Skip to Main Content

 In addition to these resources, to fully assess the degree of discount applicable to a subject interest, consider company-specific factors when estimating the DLOC.
 The degree of control for a subject interest may be impacted by relevant state statutes and the governing documents of the subject company.
 These factors are analyzed in conjunction with the current operational and financial policies established and implemented in practice by management to establish a comprehensive view on the applicable degree of discount.

 Hypothetical business owners are knowledgeable of the facts and circumstances surrounding a business interest.
 They take a close look at what they are buying before they make an offer.
-Like most people, they like to be in charge, and are therefore generally not willing to pay the pro-rata value for a minority interest in a business when the interest lacks control.
+Like most owners, they prefer to be in control and are generally unwilling to pay the pro-rata value for a minority interest in a business that lacks control.
 To assess an appropriate discount for lack of control, consider resources such as those referred to above, then ensure the selected discounts are appropriate based on the factors specific to the company and interest being valued.

 Related Professionals